How to Install SQLite 3 on Ubuntu 22.04 or 20.04

 ./configure --prefix=/usr

-Step 4: Compile SQLite with make Command on Ubuntu
+Compile SQLite with make Command

-To start the build process, use the make command along with the -j flag to specify the number of cores you want to utilize for faster compilation:
+To start the build process, use the “make” command along with the -j flag to specify the number of cores you want to utilize for faster compilation:

 make -j {number_of_cores}